-After initially starting well, the Swans were thwarted by a well-organised Queens Park Rangers side and Lowe opened the scoring shortly before the hour-mark with one of only two shots on target in the first half.
+After initially starting well, the Swans were thwarted by a well-organised Queens Park Rangers side and Lowe opened the scoring shortly before the half-hour mark with one of only two shots on target in the first half.

-With less than ten minutes remaining, and roared on by the travelling away support, Jay Fulton finished off a good move to seal a point on the road.
+With less than 10 minutes remaining, and roared on by the travelling away support, Fulton finished off a good move to seal a point on the road.

 Both sides had chances to win it in a frantic final few minutes, but in the end the points were shared.

 Russell Martin reverted to the same starting XI that lined up against Sunderland in the previous league match, with seven changes to the side who suffered defeat to Bristol City in the FA Cup in midweek.

 Benda, Ryan Manning, Fulton, Darling, Joe Allen, Liam Cullen, and Ollie Cooper all regaining their places in the side.

 The Swans made a bright start.
 Cullen, Cooper, and Grimes all had effort blocked while Darling and Ben Cabango connected with Manning’s corner deliveries but weren’t able to test Seny Dieng in the QPR goal.